opendocsg/slw-judgments-backfill/2003_SGHC_54/report.md

 46     The ten charges which Lim pleaded guilty to was a mixture of the above acts, but excluding the one stated in para 45(b) above.

-47     Mr Lee sought to distinguish the case of _Adam bin Darsin_ and relied on _Public Prosecutor v Raymond Pok_ [2003] SGHC 18, a decision by Justice Tay Yong Kwang where Tay J sentenced the accused to two years’ imprisonment for each charge under s 377 Penal Code involving fellatio by the victim on the accused there.
+47     Mr Lee sought to distinguish the case of _Adam bin Darsin_ and relied on _Public Prosecutor v Raymond Pok_ <span class="citation">[2003] SGHC 18</span>, a decision by Justice Tay Yong Kwang where Tay J sentenced the accused to two years’ imprisonment for each charge under s 377 Penal Code involving fellatio by the victim on the accused there.
 Mr Lee sought to persuade me that I should use that sentence as a guide because in _Pok’s_ case, the acts were consensual as in the case before me whereas in _Adam’s_ case they were not consensual.

 48     Having said that, Mr Lee conceded that a sentence of two years’ imprisonment would not be appropriate in view of the relationship of trust.
 He suggested three years’ imprisonment instead and, if three years was too low, he then suggested it should not exceed four years’ per charge under s 377.

-49     For the offences under s 377A, Mr Lee submitted that I should be guided by a sentence of nine months which was the sentence eventually imposed in _Lee Kwang Peng v Public Prosecutor_ [1997] 3 SLR 278 for an outrage of modesty under s 354 Penal Code.
+49     For the offences under s 377A, Mr Lee submitted that I should be guided by a sentence of nine months which was the sentence eventually imposed in _Lee Kwang Peng v Public Prosecutor_ <span class="citation">[1997] 3 SLR 278</span> for an outrage of modesty under s 354 Penal Code.
 Mr Lee submitted that the offences under s 377A were akin to offences under s 354 and the prosecution had proceeded under s 377A instead because consent under that provision was not a defence whereas under s 354, it was.

 50     As regards the question of consecutive sentences, Mr Lee referred to what Thean JA had said in the case of _Adam bin Darsin_ :

  24 Lastly, in this case, having regard to the nature of the offences committed by the appellant, we were of the opinion that the total term of imprisonment of 40 years imposed by the court below, was a crushing sentence and not in proportion to the overall gravity of the criminal conduct of the appellant.
-On this point we echo the following observation of Yong Pung How CJ in Maideen Pillai v PP [1996] 1 SLR 161 at p 196:
+On this point we echo the following observation of Yong Pung How CJ in Maideen Pillai v PP <span class="citation">[1996] 1 SLR 161</span> at p 196:

  [T]he sentencing court will bear in mind at all times the second limb of the totality principle, that is, the need to avoid an aggregate sentence so harsh as to be ‘crushing’ in its effect on the offender.
 Where consecutive sentences are imposed on an offender, the overall punishment